Amberisfree/Amberisfree.github.io/_posts/2017-01-01-advanced-examples.md

 ## Performance of Hotspot Function

-We used `likwid tool`  to profile the memory and floating point performance of the hotspot function as determined in Task (1.2) for N = 104.
-According to the result metric, the observed Operational intensity [FLOP/Byte] for our hotspot function (function_a) is  0.2417, which corresponds to our calculation in the task 1.1.
+We used `likwid tool`  to profile the memory and floating point performance of the hotspot function as determined by gprof for N = 10000.
+According to the result metric, the observed Operational intensity [FLOP/Byte] for our hotspot function (function_a) is  0.2417, which corresponds to our initial calculation.

 <script src="https://gist.github.com/5555251.js?file=gist.md"></script>